RogueRope/docs/content/docs/faq/consent.md

 ---
-title: "Consent"
+title: Consent
-description: "Consent is a **whole body experience**.
-It is not just a verbal “yes” or “no” – it involves paying attention to your partner as a person and checking in with physical and emotional cues as well."
+description: Consent is a **whole body experience**.
+It is not just a verbal “yes” or “no” – it involves paying attention to your partner as a person and checking in with physical and emotional cues as well.
-lead: "Consent is a mutual verbal, physical, and emotional agreement that happens without manipulation, threats, or head games."
+lead: Consent is a mutual verbal, physical, and emotional agreement that happens without manipulation, threats, or head games.
 date: T15:21:01\+02:00
 lastmod: T15:21:01\+02:00
-draft: false
 images: []
-menu:
-  docs:
-    parent: "faq"
-weight: 1010
+weight: "1010"
 toc: true

 ---
+**I'll put the short summary here:** If it takes  effort to convince someone to do something.
+If you feel like a salesperson of cellphone subscriptions:  Stop, pause, turn around and have a drink.
+Don't settle for a "yes", go for the "HELL YES!", the "FUCK YES!" or at least the "OMG YES!".
+Trust me, you'll thank yourself later.

 Consent is a **whole body experience**.
 It is not just a verbal “yes” or “no” – it involves paying attention to your partner as a person and checking in with physical and emotional cues as well.

-Consent is also **mutual** \(both people have to agree\) and must be **continuous**.
+Consent is also **mutual** (both people have to agree) and must be **continuous**.
 You can stop at any time, you can change your mind, and just because you said yes to one thing doesn’t mean you have consented to anything else.

 ## Consent is enthusiastic